redx-mistry-k/redx-mistry-k.github.io/README.md

 Hello welcome to my page

 Todo:
-have to turn my page into website instead of read me
+have to turn my page into website instead of readme